Developer General Guidance

 • Test Files:

-• integration tests go in tests/integration
+• intra-package integration tests go in application-name/src/tests/integration/ using .test.ts suffix

 • File size: For ease of AI-based editing, prefer lots of small files over one huge file